About Mumble RPMs for Fedora

-Mumble RPMs tries to solve this for you, by doing all the hard work and producing an easily installable RPM.
+Mumble RPMs try to solve this by producing easily installable RPM packages, complete with dependencies.
 This is achieved by using 'nosrc' RPMs (see the FAQ).
 The 'nosrc' RPM, in combination with your original software package is used to build a normal binary RPM which can be installed like any other.
 In order to make use of Mumble RPMs, you must own the original game.
-You should also be reasonably comfortable with the command line.
+You should also be reasonably comfortable with the command line to build the RPMs.

 Why use Mumble RPMs?
 Well, that's up to you, but here's some of my reasons: